cschar/power-mode-zeranthium/README_roadmap.md

 - Void/DrosteEffect
 - copypasteVoid effect
 - Background Loading of Assets
+- Max 500 *.png or 1.0GB of data per Image Collection

 future TODO:
 - benchmark Powermode3.getInstance(); -- just use it everywhere if good